istio/istio.io/content/en/docs/tasks/traffic-management/mirroring/index.md

 ## Before you begin

-1. Set up Istio by following the [Installation Started guide](/docs/setup/).
+1. Set up Istio by following the [Installation guide](/docs/setup/).
 1. Start by deploying two versions of the [httpbin]({{< github_tree >}}/samples/httpbin) service that have access logging enabled:

     1. Deploy `httpbin-v1`: